JordanRL/operator-overloading-rfc/README.md

 ## Backward Incompatible Changes

-Objects used with one of the operators that support operator overloads will now throw an `InvalidOperator` exception if the operator method is not implemented on the object or objects in question.
+Objects used with operators will now error if the operator method is not implemented on the object or objects in question.
 Since expressions involving objects and these operators prior have been mostly nonsensical before, the anticipated impact of this is minimal.

 ## Proposed PHP Version